theriddlr/snapchat-decrypt/README.md

 **Remember to close the application before running the script**.

+**New version by Nicole that doesn't require ADB** Copy the files (bananas1 and new photos) to some non-root location s.t. can email to computer

+rename bananas1 to encrypted_bananas_file
+put the photos into encrypted_received_image_snaps change line 75's contents to Android ID (use Device ID app to find it)

 ##News:
 Support for Snapchat last version 5.0.38.1.
 Now checks wich version it's installed to obtain the images.